 All authors hereby declare that "Principles of laboratory animal care" (NIH publication No. 85-23, revised 1985) were followed, as well as specific national laws where applicable.
 The animals were examined and adapted to the new environmental conditions for a week before the formal experiment.
 All experimental procedures were in strict compliance with the approved protocol by the Institutional Ethic Committee for Human Research of the University of Douala (Protocol approval number 3144IEC-UD/06/2022/T) and have therefore been performed in accordance with the ethical standards laid down in the 1964 Declaration of Helsinki.”

-References
+References (Starting with reference 22, there is a larger space between the references!)

 1 Nunes, C. D. R., Arantes, M. B., de Faria Pereira, S. M., da Cruz, L. L., Passos, M. S., de Moraes, L. P., Vieira, I. J. C., & de Oliveira, D. B. (2020).
 Plants as sources of anti-inflammatory agents.
 Molecules, 25(16), 3726. https://doi.org/10.3390/molecules25163726